98-URL Dental Template Scaffold for a New Practice

 1. Figma-as-contract, template-as-canvas.
 The Luminous template provided the branded structure.
 The homepage Figma was the visual specification.
 Where the Figma required specific layouts — including the dual-doctor section, the before/after photo gallery, and the location-specific service sections — we built those against the template’s existing components, customising at the per-client layer rather than modifying shared template elements.

 3. Scaffold-first build for a future-state URL architecture.
 Seventy-four of the 98 planned pages had no client content at the time of build — the agency’s workbook noted these explicitly, and the chat record confirms the team identified and flagged each gap in the CX backlog rather than building placeholder pages silently.
-The five geo-location service directories (Broussard, Lafayette, Milton, New Iberia, Woodlawn — each with five service sub-pages) were built to the exact URLs in the sitemap, including the 15 internal redirect mappings that handled initial traffic routing while sub-pages awaited content.
+We built the five geo-location service directories (Broussard, Lafayette, Milton, New Iberia, Woodlawn — each with five service sub-pages) to the exact URLs in the sitemap, including the 15 internal redirect mappings that handled initial traffic routing while sub-pages awaited content.
 We chose to build the full scaffold rather than defer the 74 content-pending pages because deferring would have required URL restructuring with redirects at content-population time, resetting every deferred page’s path to search indexing.
 This preserved the URL architecture for future SEO work without requiring a restructure at content-population time.

 4. QA cycle at template-customisation scale.
 Of the 23 tasks tracked in Redmine, 15 were QA iterations — individual rounds where the agency flagged design and content deltas across the SEO and CX issue backlogs.
 The combined backlog ran to 127+ items: SEO issues (logo removal, reviews-section handling, missing images, meta-title accuracy, URL structure) and CX issues (content-design mismatches on the blog lander, contact-page layout decisions, doctor image accuracy, hiding sections without confirmed content).
-Each round was closed only when the agency-side reviewer confirmed the resolution.
+Each round closed only when the agency-side reviewer confirmed the resolution.

 Operational Integrity at handoff